NiamhOL/Project-2019/README.md

 ### Summary of basic statistics

 The fist step in anlysisng the Iris Dataset is to take a closer look at the data.
 There are five columns in this dataset with the following variable names: Sepal Lenght, Sepal Width, Petal Length, Petal Width and Species.
 The first four variables are meaurements in centimeters and the fith vairiable is the name of the species.
-All the species were sampled from the same location the Gaspe Peninsula and measured bu the same person Edger Anderson.
+All the species were sampled from the same location the Gaspe Peninsula, Quebec and measured bu the same person Edger Anderson.

 ##### i.
 Overview of the data